alex-sandercock/castgen/README.md

 Iterations performed = 5

 ```

+## Citation

+If you use this package, please cite:

+A.M.
+Sandercock, J.W.
+Westbrook, Q. Zhang, & J.A.
+Holliday, A genome-guided strategy for climate resilience in American chestnut restoration populations, Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+121 (30) e2403505121, https://doi.org/10.1073/pnas.2403505121 (2024).

 ## Notes
 The capture_diversity functions were converted from a Python function https://github.com/alex-sandercock/Capture_genomic_diversity.
 These R versions of the function are much (much) faster to run and have the option to run in parallel depending on cores available.